Dr. Melisa (Misha) Cahnmann-Taylor

 The final section, “Ever Present Tense,” observes the languages of family—the undying obsessions that come with growing up in a household of addiction, imperfect communications, motherhood, and love.
 The manuscript ends with a “feminine ending,” the ultimate “imperfection” of line and sentiment, that which fulfills human and aesthetic needs to fall short, to humble oneself, to be woman/mother/poet, and find her reader.

-Cahnmann-Taylor has co-authored two books in education, Teachers Act Up: Creating Multicultural Learning Communities Through Theatre (Teachers College Press, 2010) and Arts-Based Research in Education (Routledge 2008, second edition underway).
+Cahnmann-Taylor has co-authored three books in education, Teachers Act Up: Creating Multicultural Learning Communities Through Theatre (Teachers College Press, 2010) and Arts-Based Research in Education (Routledge 2008, second edition 2018).
 Her numerous poems, essays, and articles about language learning have appeared in the Georgia Review, American Poetry Review, Women’s Quarterly Review, Cream City Review, Barrow Street, Puerto Del Sol, Mom Egg, Anthropology and Humanism, Language Arts, TESOL Journal, and many other literary and scholarly homes.
 She judges the annual Anthropology & Humanism poetry contest and is the editor of the journal's ethnographic poetry section.

 Follow her blog at http://teachersactup.com

 MELISA "Misha" CAHNMANN-TAYLOR is Professor of TESOL & World Language Education at the University of Georgia.
 She is the winner of Dorothy Sargent Rosenberg Prizes, two NEA "Big Read" grants, a Leeway Poetry Grant, and a Fulbright award.
-She has a book of poetry, Imperfect Tense (Whitepoint Press, July 2016), and co-authored two books, Teachers Act Up: Creating Multicultural Learning Communities Through Theatre and Arts-Based Research in Education.
+She has a book of poetry, Imperfect Tense (Whitepoint Press, July 2016), and co-authored three books, Teachers Act Up: Creating Multicultural Learning Communities Through Theatre and Arts-Based Research in Education, first and second editions.
 Her numerous poems, essays, and articles about language learning have appeared in the Georgia Review, American Poetry Review, Women’s Quarterly Review, Cream City Review, Barrow Street, Puerto Del Sol, Mom Egg, Anthropology and Humanism, Language Arts, TESOL Journal, and many other literary and scholarly homes.
 She judges the annual Anthropology & Humanism poetry contest and is the editor of the ethnographic poetry section.
 Follow her blog at http://teachersactup.com

 Twitter Username: @cahnmann